tldr-pages/tldr/CLIENT-SPECIFICATION.md

 #### If a page is not found

 If a page cannot be found in _any_ platform, then it is RECOMMENDED that clients display an error message with a link to create a new issue against the `tldr-pages/tldr` GitHub repository.
-The said link might take the following form:
+Said link might take the following form:

 ```url
 https://github.com/tldr-pages/tldr/issues/new?title=page%20request:%20{command_name}